clash-lang/clash-lang.org/content/blog/0004-undefined-values.md

 disable_comments: false
 author: "martijnbastiaan"
 authorbox: true # Optional, enable authorbox for specific post
 summary: Clash uses Haskell's _bottom_ to represent undefined values.
-Traditionally, _bottoms_ are used to represent exceptional situations which, if evaluated and not explicitely handled, should halt program execution.
-Due to the nature of circuits, Clash programs have to deal with these situations much more often (and more explicitely) than normal Haskell programs.
+Traditionally, _bottoms_ are used to represent exceptional situations which, if evaluated and not explicitly handled, should halt program execution.
+Due to the nature of circuits, Clash programs have to deal with these situations much more often (and more explicitly) than normal Haskell programs.
 In this blogpost we'll go over the common pitfalls of undefined values, and what tooling is available to deal with them.
 toc: false
 mathjax: false
 ---

 **Note**: This blogpost was written with the upcoming _Clash 1.0_ in mind.
-Many of the features discussed here are not availabe in _Clash 0.99_!
+Many of the features discussed here are not available in _Clash 0.99_!

 --------

 Clash uses Haskell's _bottom_ to represent undefined values.
-Traditionally, _bottoms_ are used to represent exceptional situations which, if evaluated and not explicitely handled, should halt program execution.
-Due to the nature of circuits, Clash programs have to deal with these situations much more often (and more explicitely) than normal Haskell programs.
+Traditionally, _bottoms_ are used to represent exceptional situations which, if evaluated and not explicitly handled, should halt program execution.
+Due to the nature of circuits, Clash programs have to deal with these situations much more often (and more explicitly) than normal Haskell programs.
 In this blogpost we'll go over the common pitfalls of undefined values, and what tooling is available to deal with them.

 # Two of a kind